 What is a basement?

-Whilst this may seem straight forward, sloping sites can make understanding what is considered a basement more difficult.
-This can be seen in the fact that although only 2% of homes use completely submerged basements, around 7% make the most of sloping sites with partially submerged rooms.
+It’s not such a silly question as it sounds!
+Sloping sites can make understanding what is considered a basement more difficult.
+In fact, only 2% of homes use completely submerged basements, whereas 7% make the most of sloping sites with partially submerged rooms.
 In these situations, we tend to refer to them as semi-basements.

 We would consider a room to be a basement where any floor becomes below the ground level on one or more levels.
 So, if your lower level is built into a hillside, meaning part of it is below the ground level of the above floor, this would be a basement.

 Ready to create a basement?
 Hire a waterproofing specialist

 The UK climate means that water ingress is a real risk for any underground structure.
 This is a specialist area and that’s why LABC Warranty requires you to hire a waterproofing specialist as part of your design team.
 We want you to limit the risk of damp penetration and make sure you and any future owners can enjoy the home for years to come.

 We would consider a credible waterproofing specialist to be a Certificated Surveyor in Structural Waterproofing (CSSW) or equivalent.
 The design specialist should be responsible for designing an integrated waterproofing solution to eliminate the risk of water ingress.

 We know from experience that basement leaks can be difficult and time-consuming to tackle, often with significant disruption for the property owners and occupiers.
 So while the relevant British Standard code of practice BS8102 (protection of below ground structures against water from the ground) requires that any waterproofing system should be accessible for repair, it’s better that basements are created to such a good standard that repairs are not needed.

 So how do you go about getting your basement waterproofing right first time?